Cue Control

 Urges are the result of the primitive side your brain trying to resist change from the path of least resistance, despite whatever adverse consequences it may have on your success and ultimate happiness.

 The primitive side of your brain believes your vice serves as the most effective way of addressing a specific need and/or emotion your have under the context of being for your survival.

 When you suddenly get rid of that, your brain thinks you messed up and are hurting your chances of survival.
-As a result, every part of your brain will fight you to get back it's fix, this is manifested as the 'urges' you get through cues.
+As a result, your brain will fight you to get back it's fix, this is manifested as the 'urges' you get through cues.

 Unless you are consciously making effort to provoke cues, it isn't your fault or choice whenever an urge manifests.
 Not all cues are easy to control or even possible to avoid.

 You could prevent all the external cues in the world, but you'd still be susceptible to urges derived from your thoughts and feelings.
 Urges will come and go, whether or not you relapse.